Free-bass system: Efforts to popularize

 Thus this Hohner company decided to enlarge the market for accordions by turning the instrument from its traditional music roots into an established instrument for orchestras.
 An orchestra was put together, touring Germany to introduce the new concept.
 The company also supplied sheet music for this new type of accordion.
 Although these were reportedly popular, it was not until later when the instrument became more widespread.

 In Northern Europe, free-bass accordionist Mogens Ellegaard, along with Hugo Noth and Joseph Macerollo, helped popularize the instrument and inspire compositions for it.
 In an interview he describes how the free-bass accordion was still practically non-existent in his childhood (born 1935), but how composers in his native Denmark began to write works for him since 1958.
 In 1968 he arranged the manufacture of accordions with nothing but free-bass layouts to accommodate newcomers, as free-bass accordions would otherwise always include standard bass.

 In some Russian, Canadian and European music conservatoires, free bass accordion is considered a serious instrument for study and there is now a large modern repertoire for it.
 Free bass accordion is taught at the undergraduate and post-graduate levels at the National Autonomous University of Mexico in Mexico City.
 In the United States, free bass instruments are much less well known despite attempts to popularize them by Palmer and Hughes and the Giulietti Accordion Company in the 1960s and 1970s.
+In Canada, the accordionist Joseph Macerollo even collaborated on the development of a detailed syllabus for students of the Free-bass accordion while on the faculty of the Royal Conservatory of Music Toronto (RCMT) in the mid 20th century.